ExcViral/movie-rentals-app/README.md

 ##### Rubric

 - [x] EndPoint for getting the list of all Genres
+- [x] EndPoint for getting a single Genre
 - [x] EndPoint for creating a new Genre
 - [x] EndPoint for updating existing Genres
 - [x] EndPoint for deleting existing Genres